Laravel Communication: Deciding Between Notifications and Mailables

 php artisan make:mail SignupConfirmed --markdown=emails.signup-confirmed

-In your controller or Mail facade.
+In your controller or component, trigger the delivery using the Mail facade.
 This targets a specific email address regardless of whether a corresponding user model exists.

 Mail::to($email)->send(new SignupConfirmed($meetupName, $name));